 For patients with astigmatism.
 Sharper uncorrected vision.

-If you have astigmatism - an irregular curvature of the cornea - a standard lens won't fully correct it.
-A toric lens is designed to compensate for that shape, giving you sharper vision without glasses at your chosen distance.
+If you have astigmatism - an irregular curvature of the cornea - a standard lens won't fully address it.
+A toric lens is designed to compensate for that shape, giving you sharper uncorrected vision at your chosen distance.
+Common toric platforms include the AcrySof IQ Toric, Tecnis Toric, and enVista Toric, each with specific toricity ranges and optical characteristics.

 An important clarification: a toric lens reduces astigmatism.
 It does not eliminate it completely.
-Some residual astigmatism is possible even after a perfectly executed surgery.
+Precise axis alignment is critical.
+Even a few degrees of misalignment can diminish the astigmatism-reducing effect.
+I use intraoperative aberrometry and digital marking systems to achieve the most accurate alignment possible.
+Some residual astigmatism is still possible even after a technically excellent surgery, particularly with higher degrees of corneal irregularity.
 Most patients are very happy with the result, but I want you to have realistic expectations going in.

 What you get: Significantly sharper distance vision without glasses if you have astigmatism.
 Works with your eye's specific shape.